EngineerSmith/AppleCake/README.md

 Example of one frame from using the code in [Example](###Example).
 ![example](https://i.imgur.com/6SBDkSc.png "Example of chrome tracing")
 ## Crash
-If your application crashes or you didn't close the session, it is possible to recover the profiling data by adding "]}" to the json file, then continuing to use it as you normally would as the file is flushed everytime a profile is added.
+If your application crashes or you didn't close the session, it is possible to recover the profiling data.
+It's setup that chrome://tracing will still accept the file.
+Use the file as you normally would.